Panzer Badge: 1957 version

 After an initial ban, the Federal Republic of Germany re-authorized the wear of many World War II military decorations in 1957, including the Panzer Badge.
 Members of the Bundeswehr could wear the badge, redesigned to remove the eagle and swastika, on the ribbon bar, represented by a small replica of the award on a field grey ribbon.

 Luftwaffe version

 Luftwaffe ground troops were eligible for the Tank Badge from its creation.
 In November 1944 a special Luftwaffe version was approved, with the same award criteria as the existing badge, including the special awards for 25, 50, 75 and 100 engagements.
 The design followed the earlier badge, but with the Luftwaffe eagle and swastika replacing the folded-wing Wehrmacht eagle.

-While awards of the new badge were authorized, and award certificates issued, there is no evidence that it was actually presented before the end of the war.
-In 1957 a 'de-nazified' version was approved, this removing the swastika while retaining the Luftwaffe eagle emblem.
+While awards of the new badge were authorized, with award certificates issued, there is no evidence the badge was actually presented before the end of the war.
+In 1957 a 'de-nazified' version was approved, with removal of the swastika while retaining the Luftwaffe eagle emblem.